the-real-felix/sequencer/README.md

 ### Production

-Upload the contents of the `public` directory to your web server or point your document root to it.
+Upload the contents of the `dist` directory to your web server or point your document root to it.

 ## Usage

-- `npx @11ty/eleventy` — Searches the current directory and subdirectories and compiles any input template files into the output folder.
+- `npx @11ty/eleventy` — Searches the input `src` directory and compiles any input template files into the ouput `dist` directory.
 - `npx @11ty/eleventy --watch` — Automatically runs when input template files change.
 Useful if you have your own web server.
 - `npx @11ty/eleventy --serve` — Boots up a Browsersync web server at `http://localhost:8080/` to apply changes (using `--watch`) and refresh automatically.